TRACIR Financial Services logo

 TRACIR Financial Services Review

 Tracir Financial Services began operations in 1988 as a Buy Here Pay Here financing entity for a Columbus, Ohio dealership.
 The company was formally organized as Central Credit Corporation in 1991, consolidating underwriting and collection operations in Reynoldsburg, Ohio.
 In 2007, the company expanded to Jackson, Mississippi, establishing itself as a multiregional finance provider.
-The company currently employs approximately 70 staff members across its two offices, with expertise in underwriting, banking, sales, collections, accounting, and paralegal functions.
+The company currently employs approximately 70 staff members across its two offices, with experience context in underwriting, banking, sales, collections, accounting, and paralegal functions.

 Tracir specializes in providing indirect subprime automobile financing to consumers who lack access to conventional lending sources.
 The company serves automobile dealers by offering a range of financing options for their credit-challenged customers.
 They market their services as a commonsense approach to lending that makes reliable credit decisions benefiting both dealers and consumers.
 The company provides financing solutions specifically designed for customers with special finance needs who have been unable to secure loans through traditional lenders.